kerl/kerl/README.md

 Unless explicitely disabled, agner is installed automatically in the sandboxes for supported Erlang/OTP versions.

-All done so that, once a specific release has been built, creating a new installation is as fast as possible.
+All is done so that, once a specific release has been built, creating a new installation is as fast as possible.

 Downloading
 ===========